klaudiakprojects/klaudiakprojects/README.md

 Hi!
-I'm Klaudia and I'm looking for a chance to get into software testing.
+I'm Klaudia and I'm looking for a opportunity to develop my skills as a software tester.

 # TECH:
 * SQL